OpenBfS/UncertRadio/docs/doc_files/special_methods/linear_least_square.rst

    uncertainties.

-   It has to be mentioned here that for this method the background counting rate can be defined in the special `input dialog for decay curves <#dialog-values-of-decay-curve>`__.
-For each individual gross counting rate of the curve an individual background counting rate may be given – this may occur with LSC measurements –, or one single value of the background counting rate (:math:`R_{0}`) may be used for the whole curve. :math:`R_{0}` must contain only the detector-related
+   It has to be mentioned here that for this method the background counting rate can be defined in the special :ref:`input dialog for decay curves <dialog definition of the decay curve model>` counting rate of the curve an individual background counting rate may be given – this may occur with LSC measurements –, or one single value of the background counting rate (:math:`R_{0}`) may be used for the whole curve. :math:`R_{0}` must contain only the detector-related